-Some called it a “Winter Hurricane”.
-35 years ago the region was buried under more than 2 feet of snow from one of the most intense blizzards in 90 years.
+Some called it a “Winter Hurricane”. when the region was buried under more than 2 feet of snow from one of the most intense blizzards in 90 years.
 On Monday February 6 ,1978 most of New England was put at a stand still.
 Up to 10,000 cars ,school buses and trucks were stranded in their tracks by mid afternoon.
 Many vehicles disappeared under the heavy wet snow.

 Enter above: The Blizzard of '78 New Bedford Standard-Times Album